EDRN/edrn.bmdb/README.md

 ## Documentation

-Partial documentation for end users can be found in the "docs" folder.
+Partial documentation for end users can be found in the "docs" folder (probably a blatant lie).

 ## Translations